Videos will be added as soon as we put up new serving service for website.

 In the 1600, the plan was to sit for an 800 and then move.
 Brian Guterl (Union Catholic) changed the complexity of the race by running the first lap in 60.
 It was a faster start than anticipated but it quickly slowed to a 65 for the 2nd lap.
 Craig took over after the 800 and he still had company at the 1200.
 He then started to kick and it was over.
 He ran the last 400 in 58.9 to win by 5 secs and miss the meet record by .36 secs.
 400m Splits for 1600:

 It had been rumored that Andrew Hanko (Trinity Christian) was going to set a torrid pace in the 3200 to break the fatigued Forys.
 The first lap was a quick 67.4 (just under 9:00 pace) but it quickly slowed to a 71.2.
 At this Andrew took over and tried to break Craig.
 He picked it up to 68 and then 67 at the 1600 but the couldn't pick it up any further.
 After another 67 and then a slower 68 Andrew was in trouble.
 With 600 to go, Craig took the lead and started the drive that NJ had seen for three straight years.
 He accelerated to sub 30 for the next 200 and then simply held the pace for another 400 before easing in the last few steps to acknowledge the crowd and set a new meet record of 8:52.58.
 He had run the last 1600 in 4:18.0 and the last 800 in 2:02.1, after running a 4:09 1600 earlier in the evening.
 It was the greatest double in NJ history and one of the finest in US history.
-He became the only NJ boy to win the MOC cross country title and the indoor and outdoor 3200 in one calendar year twice and the only one to win to win four distance titles in one year and he had now done this twice, as well.
+He became the only NJ boy to win the MOC cross country title and the indoor and outdoor 3200 in one calendar year twice and the only one to win four distance titles in one year and he had now done this twice, as well.
 Finally, he tied the record for most MOC titles won by any track & field athlete, but the most by any track athlete.
 400m Splits for 3200:

 Craig would finish the season finishing 2nd in the National 2 mile Championship.
 He set new NJ State records in the 3000m (8:09.9) and 2 mile (8:44.53) which was the #9 time in US history for high school boys.
 He then came back the next day to anchor the Distance Medley Relay team to a 2nd place finish.
 His split was 4:04.0 and the team set a new Shore Conference record.
 He then ran the US Junior Nationals (19 and under) which includes college freshman and he finished 8th.
 He set a new Shore Conference record of 3:51.45. boys 2 mile video flocast boys 2 mile video dyestat Boys 2 mile preview Craig race story boys DMR video